 If the designer chose to use layout grids in the design, you can view and inspect it when viewing a screen in Design Specs.

 The values listed are the values set by the designer.
 If you hover over property labels, they are highlighted on the displayed screen.
+You can set the number of columns or squares.
+To switch off layout grids, deselect the grid check box.

 In the Design Specs view, developers can inspect the overlay connections in the UX flow screen and call the overlay on top of the source screen or artboard.